Understanding Fluid Dynamics for the CAST Mechanical Section

 Large power transformers have long used oil for both insulation and cooling.
 The principles of liquid cooling for transformers are a direct application of fluid dynamics.
 The oil absorbs heat from the windings and core and then dissipates it, often through a radiator.
 Important fluid properties include:

-- Heat Exchanger Function in Electrical Systems: In larger transformers (ONAF or OFWF types), the heated oil is pumped to a heat exchanger, where fans or water are used to forcibly remove the heat before the oil is recirculated.
+- Heat Exchanger Function in Electrical Systems: In larger transformers using oil-forced cooling (for example, ONAF or OFWF configurations), the heated oil is often circulated to a heat exchanger, where air or water-based systems remove the heat before the oil is recirculated.
 Understanding this process is vital for maintenance and troubleshooting.

 Key Calculations and Concepts for the CAST Exam